A Typical Day – PreK/K

 Class Meeting and All-School Meetings

 Each class holds a class meeting daily.
 In these meetings, we do community-building activities and games, share personal news, plan field trips together, and discuss upcoming events and elective classes.
 We also problem-solve about how to make our classroom communities safe and harmonious.
 In grades 1-8, students also use class meetings and whole-group council meetings as one option to help resolve conflicts.
-These meetings are led each week by a student who is elected to chair the meeting.
+These meetings are led by a student who is elected to chair the meeting.

 Makerspace is open for business after lunch.
 This space is stocked with a variety of crafting tools and materials, including saws, hammers, hand-drills, hot glue guns, and sewing equipment.
 Students can design their own project or work on the “project of the day.”
 Projects have included building model houses, designing and building marble mazes, and binding books.